Indian Polity / Union Legislature

 Districts of Assam, Sikkim and Lakshadweep.

-- A particular reserved seat must be contested by persons belonging to that particular reserved category only.
+- For Lok Sabha, a particular reserved seat must be contested by persons belonging to that particular reserved category only.

-The candidate will get back his security deposit if he secures 1/6th of the total votes that are polled and valid.
+Rajya Sabha.
+The candidate will get back his security deposit if he secures 1/6th of the total votes that are polled and

 - The nomination of candidates should be proposed by 10 voters and supported by 10 voters.